Share

 It is important that Fern and its partners create linkages with this important Amazon initiative, and that it inspires work in other tropical forest regions.
 Confessional groups, in Europe and throughout the world, are increasingly emulating the Pope’s call for climate and ecological justice.

-Categories: Blogs, Illegal logging, Brazil, Cameroon, Central African Republic, The Democratic Republic of Congo, The Republic of Congo
+Categories: Forest governance, Blogs, Illegal logging, Brazil, Cameroon, Central African Republic, The Democratic Republic of Congo, The Republic of Congo

 We hope you found our research useful, please help us spread our message by sharing this content.